LuLuLuyi/LongHeads/README.md

 ### Passkey Retrieval
 #### LongHeads 128k
 We successfully extend LLaMA-2-7b to **128k** with LongHeads without additional training and achieve 100% accuracy with **128k** context on passkey retrieval task!
-With offloading the KV cache to CPU, peak GPU memory usage is 44.484 GB when inference with 128k context.
+After offloading the KV cache to CPU, peak GPU memory usage is 26.51GB and 44.48 GB when inference with 64k and 128k context.
 <div  align="center">
     <img src="figures/passkey_128k.png" alt="passkey_128k" width="50%" height="50%">
 </div>